somewhenever/somewhenever.github.io/index.md

 <div style="text-align: center;"><img src="images/sw_banner_watermill.jpg" width="60%" style="border:10px" /></div>

 <p>On the Wednesday midway through Fringe week, seven regulars people, from the Island Storytellers' monthly story round, took to the floor to tell tales linked by the word green.
-Sue continued  "I loved the diversity of voices and styles at our ‘Green' storytelling at Ventnor library.
+Sue continued "I loved the diversity of voices and styles at our ‘Green' storytelling at Ventnor Library.
 It really showed that stories come in many forms whether they are based on anecdotes, traditional folk tales  or even on impossibly probable animal stories.
 We rocked with laughter when local storyteller Sue Clark related  her story of how their caravanning group converted a car into a green dragon."</p>

 <div style="text-align: center;"><img src="images/sue-clarke-vf-2023-small.jpg" width="60%" style="border:10px" /></div>

 <p>Stories continued on the final Friday, when <a href="https://tistales.org.uk/">TisTales</a>, a trio of local storytellers, regaled a packed audience at Ventnor Arts Club with tales of giants.
 Holly Medland's tales of the origin of Britain gave a possible insight into the assertive nature of women on these islands today, as the heroine, Albina, encouraged the daughters of a Syrian king to rise up against the mundane and devaluing requirements of being obedient and subservient wives.</p>

 <div style="text-align: center;"><img src="images/holly-vf-2023-small.jpg" width="60%" style="border:10px" /></div>